Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 }

-For other Jira API usage, please refer to the official documentation.
+For other Jira API uses, please refer to the official documentation.

 Extension (3) — Query Asana Tasks